talon-one/TalonOne.cs/docs/ManagementApi.md

 Request a password reset

-Sends an email with a password recovery link to the email of an existing account.
+Send an email with a password recovery link to the email address of an existing account.

 ### Example